Can't connect to the App Store to download apps on your iPhone or iPad? Or are you having problems downloading an app or an update to an app?

 1. Check if the App Store is down

-The quickest say of finding out is to check Apple's System Status page, which lists problems with all of the company's online services; the App Store is first on the list.
-Then again, if the problem occurred very recently it may not have been noticed yet: the site's update frequency is in the order of minutes, not seconds.
+The quickest way of finding out is to check Apple's System Status page, which lists problems with all of the company's online services; the App Store is first on the list.
+Note that if the problem occurred very recently it may not have been noticed yet: the site's update frequency is in the order of minutes, not seconds.

 If the store is down, this is both bad news and good news.
-There's not much you can do to solve the problem, but on the other hand you can just sit back and wait for Apple to solve it.
+There's not much you can do to solve the problem, but on the other hand you can just sit back and wait for Apple to solve it, which should happen quickly.

 2. Check your web connection

 It's an obvious one, but you need to be online to access the App Store.

 Even if the WiFi network is working there may be a restriction on it that is stopping you from accessing the App Store.
 Work networks, for instance, may be set up to block certain sites and services to preserve bandwidth.

 Try using an alternative WiFi network and see if that fixes the problem.